 Capital Improvement Projects (CIP) continue to be a major initiative.
-The District pursued and received a \$2M loan to fund the Probation Tank project that completed this fiscal year.
-Additionally, during the fiscal year, the District obtained a \$14M+ certificates of participation to fund upcoming capital projects.
+The District pursued and received a \$15M loan to fund various CZU projects and upcoming capital projects.
 The intended use of these proceeds are to fund several major capital projects.
-These main line replacements/upgrades will correct many low water pressure areas, removing restrictions and greatly improving water flow to Boulder Creek, Ben Lomond, Lompico, Zayante, and Scotts Valley.
+Funding for the CZU projects will be used to repair the District's critical infrastructure that was damaged during the CZU Lightening Complex Fire.
+The main line replacements/upgrades will correct many low water pressure areas, removing restrictions and greatly improving water flow to Boulder Creek, Ben Lomond, Lompico, Zayante, and Scotts Valley.